rcn-ee/ti-opencl/docs/sphinx-doc/source/optimization/dsp_code.rst

 numbers you specify in the attribute.
 If the kernel is enqueued with a different local size than specified in the attribute, the runtime will give a well defined error.
-The below kernel is using the attribute to assert that dimension 1 has a local size of 640 and dinension 2 has a local size of 480 and dimension three is unused::
+The below kernel is using the attribute to assert that dimension 1 has a local size of 640 and dimension 2 has a local size of 480 and dimension three is unused::

     kernel __attribute__((reqd_work_group_size(640, 480, 1)))